omega-800/ost-vpn-proposal/vpn.typ

 This Proposal is based on the "Proposal for changing the OST Auth solution".
 Therefore, all of the talking points regarding open- and closed-source software apply to the arguments for an alternative VPN implementation as well.

+Multiple instances of students or professors asking for an alternative, open-source solution have been documented /*@strongswan*/ .

 = Proposal